flow-storm/flow-storm-debugger/Readme.md

 Only the form that "fires the flow" needs to be traced with `#ztrace`, the rest of the form can be just traced with a normal `#trace`.

-### Customizing styles
+### Customizing styles (Experimental)

 You can customize UI styles by providing custom `flow-storm-app-styles.css` and `flow-storm-code-panel-styles.css` style files in the same directory where you are running the debugger.

-If you want to tweak the current ui, you can run the debugger once with `--spit-style-files` command line option which will create style files in your current directory, then you can edit them to tweak whatever you want, like font sizes, colors etc.
+If you want to tweak the current ui, you can run the debugger once with `--spit-style-files` command line option which will create style files in your current directory and exit.
+Then you can edit them, tweak whatever you want (like font sizes, colors, etc) and re-run the debugger with no options.

+**Important** new versions of the debugger will contain new stylesheets and if you have customizations you will have to delete them, regenerate the stylesheets and make the changes again.
+This method of customizing the UI is powerful but also super anoying since you need to tweak your stylesheets after every upgrade.
+For this reason I'll probably change this feature for something less powerful but more practical.

 They are javafx stylesheets so this resources are handy :